vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_afvalbeheer.md

 ```

 ---
-## Show conditional, only for tomorrow and today
+## Show conditional, only for tomorrow

 [//]: # (<img src="images_afvalbeheer/conditional_two_days.png" alt="" width="400px">)

-Show only the waste pickup for the upcoming 4 days.
+Show only the waste pickup for the upcoming days.

-This dashboard use the power of the custom element [Auto-entities](homeassistant_dashboard_card_auto-entities)
+This dashboard uses the power of the custom HACS frontend respository [Auto-entities](homeassistant_dashboard_card_auto-entities)

 ```yaml
 {% raw %}